 What Are Some Common Mistakes to Avoid While Selling a House By Owner in Maryland?

-When you sell your home by owner, ensure that you don’t:
+When you sell your home by owner, ensure that you navigate these hurdles with a professional strategy:

 - Misprice Your Home: You need to know your property’s true value.
 Price it too high and buyers won’t bite.
 Price it low and you leave money on the table.
-Use a home worth calculator and a CMA report to find the right price.
+Avoid wasting your time and use a home worth calculator and a CMA report to find the right price.

 - Fail to Negotiate Smartly: When a buyer makes a low offer, don’t fold.
 Hold firm on your price and terms.
 Buyers will test you—respond with the resolve of a Ravens linebacker defender.